-Restoration of session recording files is required when you want to view a session recording that was archived in the Session Recording Database and the file has been moved from the recording storage location.
-Archived session recordings that were not moved from the recording storage location during archiving are still accessible in the Session Recording Player.
+To view a recording file archived in the Session Recording database and moved from the recording storage location, restore it.
+Archived session recordings that were not moved from the recording storage location during archiving are still accessible in the Session Recording player.

 Two methods are available for restoring session recording files that have been moved.
-Copy the required session recording file to the restore directory for archived files, or import the required session recording file back to the Session Recording Database by using the ICLDB utility.
-Citrix® recommends the first method for restoring archived session recording files.
+Copy the required session recording file to the restore directory for archived files.
+Or, import the required session recording file back to the Session Recording database by using the ICLDB utility.
+We recommend the first method for restoring archived session recording files.
 Remove archived files copied to the restore directory for archived files when you no longer need them.

-The Session Recording Broker utilizes the Restore directory for archived files when a session recording file is not found in its original storage location.
-This case occurs when the Session Recording Player requests a session recording file for playback.
+The Session Recording Broker uses the Restore directory for archived files when a session recording file is not found in its original storage location.
+This case occurs when the Session Recording player requests a session recording file for playback.
 The Session Recording Broker first attempts to find the session recording file in the original storage location.
 If the file is not found in the original storage location, the Session Recording Broker then checks the Restore directory for archived files.
-If the file is present in the restore directory, the Session Recording Broker sends the file to the Session Recording Player for playback.
-Otherwise, if the file is not found, the Session Recording Broker sends a file not found error to the Session Recording Player.
+If the file is present in the restore directory, the Session Recording Broker sends the file to the Session Recording player for playback.
+If the file is not found, the Session Recording Broker sends a file not found error to the Session Recording player.

-Importing archived session recording files by using the ICLDB utility updates the Session Recording Database with session recording information from the session recording file, including a new storage path for the session recording file.
-Using the ICLDB utility to import an archived session recording file does not move the file back to the original storage location when the session was recorded.
+Importing an archived recording file updates the Session Recording database with the session recording information from the file, including a new storage path.
+Importing an archived session recording file doesn't move the file back to the original storage location when the session was recorded.

-Note: An imported session recording file has the archive time and archive note cleared in the Session Recording Database.
-Therefore, the next time the ICLDB 'archive' command is run, the imported session recording file might become archived again.
+Note: An imported session recording file has the archive time and archive note cleared in the Session Recording database.
+The next time the ICLDB 'archive' command is run, the imported session recording file might become archived again.

-The ICLDB import command is useful to import a large number of archived session recording files, repair, or update incorrect and missing session recording data in the Session Recording Database, or move session recording files from one storage location to another storage location on the Session Recording Server.
-The ICLDB import command can also be used to repopulate the Session Recording Database with session recordings after running the ICLDB removeall command.
+The ICLDB 'import' command is useful to import a large number of archived recording files.
+It can repair or update incorrect and missing session recording data in the Session Recording database.
+It can also move session recording files from one storage location to another on the Session Recording server.
+You can use the ICLDB 'import' command to repopulate the Session Recording database with session recordings after running the ICLDB 'removeall' command.

-The import command of the ICLDB utility has several parameters that are described as follows:
+The 'import' command of the ICLDB utility has several parameters that are described as follows:

-- /LISTFILES -Lists the full path and file name of session recording files while they are being imported.
-This parameter is optional. - /RECURSIVE -Searches all subdirectories for session recording files.
-This parameter is optional. - /L -Logs the results and errors to the Windows event log the number of session recording files imported.
-This parameter is optional. - /F -Forces the import command to run without prompts.
+- /LISTFILES-Lists the full path and file name of session recording files while they are being imported.
+This parameter is optional. - /RECURSIVE-Searches all subdirectories for session recording files.
+This parameter is optional. - /L-Logs the results and errors to the Windows event log the number of session recording files imported.
+This parameter is optional. - /F-Forces the import command to run without prompts.
 This parameter is optional.